edk2-docs/edk-ii-package-maintainer-guidelines/chapter1.md

 These values are used by tools that create and install UEFI Distribution Packages conforming to the *UEFI Platform Initialization Distribution Packaging Specification*.

+Other tools may use these values to determine if the INF/DEC files can be processed or whether other content (declarations, library instances or modules) is still available.

 * http://www.uefi.orig/specifications

 **Always check the released versions of the EDK II Specification**